Personal protective equipment (PPE) and COVID-19

 PHE have issued clinical guidance for health care professionals on maintaining immunisation programmes during COVID-19.
 The RCN was not consulted on this guidance.

-The RCN was asked to provide broad feedback on an early iteration of the IPC guidance COVID-19: Guidance for the remobiisation of services within health and care settings Infection prevention and control recommendations.
-The RCN provided broad feedback at this time, in anticipation of further consultation on the detail however, no additional requests for RCN consultation were made.
-The guidance was issued without further RCN involvement.
+On 9 July 2020 the RCN was asked to provide broad feedback on an early iteration of the IPC guidance COVID-19: Guidance for the remobilisation of services within health and care settings Infection prevention and control recommendations.
+The RCN provided broad feedback at this time, in anticipation of confirmed further consultation on content detail.
+The guidance was issued without further RCN involvement despite an offer to support this work.

 In the context of the COVID-19 pandemic, we know that our knowledge about the disease and its trajectory as a novel virus is guided by emerging evidence and consensus in relation to its prevention and containment.
 The RCN commits to sustained and significant learning and communication about the pandemic and will continue to speak up and raise our members' concerns to ensure that any guidance produced is fit for purpose to protect them and the patients/populations they serve.